 Online discount: 25%

 Toivo Koivukoski is an associate professor of political science at Nipissing University.
-His books include After the Last Man: Excurses to the Limits of the Technological System (2008) and The New Barbarism: Towards an Ethics of Difference (forthcoming).
+His books include After the Last Man: Excurses to the Limits of the Technological System (2008) and The New Barbarism and the Modern West: Recognizing an Ethic of Difference (2014).

 David Edward Tabachnick is a professor of political science at Nipissing University.
 His research focuses on linking ancient political thought to contemporary politics and ethics.
 He is the author of The Great Reversal: How We Let Technology Take Control of the Planet and the co-editor of The Ancient Lessons for Global Politics book series.